CI / CD Pipelines

 LEAFPRESS_FOOTER_CUSTOM_TEXT: "Build ${{ github.run_number }}"

-run: leafpress convert . -f both -o dist/
+run: leafpress convert . -f all -o dist/

 - name: Upload documentation